The Helen P. Denit Honors Program is always looking to kick up creativity in the classroom.

 Additionally, honors courses at the University of Baltimore may ask students to achieve one or more of the following outcomes:

-If you are interested in teaching an Honors Seminar, please submit proposals and funding requests to Kelly McPhee using this form.
+please submit proposals and funding requests to Kelly McPhee using this form.

 If you are interested in teaching an Enhanced Course, please submit proposals and funding requests to Betsy Nix.